Amos Otis: Professional baseball career

 On September 12, 1977, Otis helped eight youths who were stranded after a Royals game had been rained out when flooding prevented the boys' parents picking them up.
 He brought them out to eat, then to his house to spend the night.
 The following day he brought each one home.
 "If it was my kids", Otis said, "I would have wanted someone to do something for them, too."

-Otis hit .478 with three home runs and seven RBIs during the 1980 World Series.
+Otis hit .478 with three home runs and 7 RBI in six games during the 1980 World Series.
 He set a record for putouts in a game by an outfielder in Game 3, a contest in which he also homered.
 He is one of two players (along with Alex Bregman in 2017) to drive in a run in each of his first five World Series games.

-Later his offense began to decline, in part due to a hand injury.
-By the late 1970s and early 1980s his fielding skills had diminished, and he lost his center field job to Willie Wilson near the end of his long run with the Royals.
+Later in his career, Otis' offense began to decline, in part due to a hand injury.
+By the late 1970s and early 1980s, his fielding skills had diminished, and he lost his center field job to Willie Wilson near the end of his long run with the Royals.
 In 1983, he left the team before the season ended when told he was not in the Royals' future plans.

-He spent most of 1984 in the National League with the Pittsburgh Pirates.
-It was a quiet end to a successful career.
+On December 19, 1983, Otis signed a one-year contract with the Pittsburgh Pirates.
+He played in 40 games with Pittsburgh, batting just .165 with 10 RBI.
+On August 5, 1984, Otis was released by the Pirates.

 In a 17-season career, Otis posted a .277 batting average, with 193 home runs and 1,007 RBI in 1,998 games while stealing 341 bases.
 Defensively, he recorded a .991 fielding percentage and 126 assists, primarily as a center fielder.

-He worked for the San Diego Padres and Colorado Rockies as a hitting instructor, later retiring to Las Vegas.
+Otis worked for the San Diego Padres and Colorado Rockies as a hitting instructor, later retiring to Las Vegas.
 Otis still attends Royals reunions, and dons a uniform to play in alumni games.

 In the early 1990s, Otis admitted that he used a corked bat during his entire time with Royals.
 He noted that it was a widespread practice in the major leagues.
-Studies done years later have demonstrated that despite many players being devotees of using corked bats, it not only didn't help, it may actually have been a hindrance.